sunnyvale-academy/SNY.RHT.OKD.01.01.00/labs/02-Provision_the_environment/4.x/CodeReadyContainers/README.md

 # Provision the environment using CodeReady Containers

-Download CodeReady Containers (CRC) and the pull-request file [here](https://developers.redhat.com/products/codeready-containers/overview).
+Download CodeReady Containers (now renamed to OpenShift Local) and the pull-secret file [here](https://developers.redhat.com/products/codeready-containers/overview).

 You'll be asked for a RedHat account in order to download CRC.